initcron/cicd-labs/jenkins/Setting up Continuous Integration with Jenkins.md

 * Save the changes and build the job.
 Once build succesful, check your workspace to find out your artifacts.

 ###  Configuring build triggers to auto launch  jenkins jobs :-
-In this lab, you will learn how to trigger the job automatically using schedule or remote script.
+Here you will learn, how to trigger the job automatically using schedule or remote script.

 You could use anything under build triggers for automatic build, but now you are going to use `poll scm` under build triggers.
 * goto your `worker-build` job configuration page and choose `poll SCM` under build triggers.
 In that poll scm mention below time interval for periodically poll the git repository, if there is any change in the git repository it will build your job.